 Depending on which online poker site you check, these games are called “Spin & Gos,” or “Spins,” or “BLAST” poker.
 There are slight variations between them, but what they all have in common is they are three-handed sit & gos (one-table tournaments that start not at a scheduled time, but whenever three seats are filled), the blind structure is somewhere on the hyper-turbo spectrum, and the prize pool is determined based on a spin of a virtual wheel before the first cards are dealt.

 It’s poker for people who like a healthy dose of luck spilled into their skill game, who like to dream of hitting a jackpot for up to 10,000 times their buy-in, and who want to play without a substantial time commitment.
-It’s a modern extreme of short-attention span hold’em and a prime example of integrating casino-style gaming into poker.
+It’s a modern extreme of short-attention span hold’em and a prime example of integrating online casino-style gaming into poker.
 And whereas a few months ago you couldn’t find it at any legal Pennsylvania online poker site, now it’s available with three different PA operators through four different skins.

 And it’s overwhelmingly popular.